KianBahasadri/bahasadri.com/docs/features/movies-on-demand/BACKEND.md

 // Use a transaction to enforce uniqueness checks for active jobs
 // Typical pattern:
 // 1.
 BEGIN TRANSACTION
 // 2.
 SELECT job_id FROM jobs WHERE movie_id = ?
-AND status IN ('queued','downloading','preparing','ready') LIMIT 1
+AND status IN ('queued','downloading','ready') LIMIT 1
 // 3.
 If exists, return existing job_id
 // 4.
 Else INSERT job and COMMIT
 // Using a transaction prevents duplicated job creation in concurrent requests